QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Quantum operators in the first quantization

-From the commutation relations of the energy and momentum operators, it follows that the orbital-boost-momentum operator satisfies the commutation relations $[\hat{\mathbf{N}}_i,\hat{E}]=-i\hbar\mathbf{I}_8\hat{p}_i$, $[\hat{\mathbf{N}}_i,\hat{p}_j]=i\hbar\mathbf{I}_8\delta_{ij}\hat{E}/c^2$, $[\hat{\mathbf{N}}_i,\hat{\mathbf{N}}_j]=i\hbar\varepsilon_{ijk}\hat{\mathbf{L}}_k/c^2$, $[\hat{\mathbf{N}}_i,\hat{\mathbf{L}}_j]=i\hbar\varepsilon_{ijk}\hat{\mathbf{N}}_k$, and $[\hat{\mathbf{N}},\hat{H}]=i\hbar\boldsymbol{\alpha}_\mathrm{B}\hat{E}/c$.
+From the commutation relations of the energy and momentum operators, it follows that the orbital-boost-momentum operator satisfies the commutation relations $[\hat{\mathbf{N}}_i,\hat{E}]=i\hbar\mathbf{I}_8\hat{p}_i$, $[\hat{\mathbf{N}}_i,\hat{p}_j]=i\hbar\mathbf{I}_8\delta_{ij}\hat{E}/c^2$, $[\hat{\mathbf{N}}_i,\hat{\mathbf{N}}_j]=-i\hbar\varepsilon_{ijk}\hat{\mathbf{L}}_k/c^2$, $[\hat{\mathbf{N}}_i,\hat{\mathbf{L}}_j]=i\hbar\varepsilon_{ijk}\hat{\mathbf{N}}_k$, $[\hat{\mathbf{N}}_i,r_j]=i\hbar\mathbf{I}_8\delta_{ij}t$, $[\hat{\mathbf{N}}_i,t]=i\hbar\mathbf{I}_8r_i/c^2$, and $[\hat{\mathbf{N}},\hat{H}]=i\hbar\boldsymbol{\alpha}_\mathrm{B}\hat{E}/c$.

-For use in the determination of the four-dimensional spin angular momentum operator in the next section, we define the spin-boost-momentum operator $\hat{\boldsymbol{\mathcal{N}}}$.
+For use in the determination of the spin angular-momentum tensor operator in the next section, we define the spin-boost-momentum operator $\hat{\boldsymbol{\mathcal{N}}}$.
 The components of $\hat{\boldsymbol{\mathcal{N}}}$ are defined as matrix operators, given by

-It follows that the spin-boost-momentum operator satisfies the commutation relations $[\hat{\boldsymbol{\mathcal{N}}}_i,\hat{\boldsymbol{\mathcal{N}}}_j]=i\hbar\varepsilon_{ijk}\hat{\mathbf{S}}_k/c^2$, $[\hat{\boldsymbol{\mathcal{N}}}_i,\hat{\mathbf{S}}_j]=i\hbar\varepsilon_{ijk}\hat{\boldsymbol{\mathcal{N}}}_k$, and $[\hat{\boldsymbol{\mathcal{N}}},\hat{H}]=-i\hbar\boldsymbol{\gamma}_\mathrm{B}^5\boldsymbol{\alpha}_\mathrm{B}\times\hat{\mathbf{p}}$.
+It follows that the spin-boost-momentum operator satisfies the commutation relations $[\hat{\boldsymbol{\mathcal{N}}}_i,\hat{\boldsymbol{\mathcal{N}}}_j]=i\hbar\varepsilon_{ijk}\hat{\mathbf{S}}_k/c^2$, $[\hat{\boldsymbol{\mathcal{N}}}_i,\hat{\mathbf{S}}_j]=i\hbar\varepsilon_{ijk}\hat{\boldsymbol{\mathcal{N}}}_k$, and $[\hat{\boldsymbol{\mathcal{N}}},\hat{H}]=i\hbar\boldsymbol{\gamma}_\mathrm{B}^5\boldsymbol{\alpha}_\mathrm{B}\times\hat{\mathbf{p}}$.
 These relations are analogous to the commutation relations of the orbital-boost-momentum operator above.